Taiwan Taoyuan International Airport (TPE) Guide

 Walking Routes

-Two internal walking options connect the terminals.
-The shorter route follows a covered pedestrian path within the secure area and takes about 15–20 minutes at a casual pace.
-The longer route loops along parts of the concourse and can be preferable if you want to browse nearby facilities or stretch between flights.
-Both routes connect Terminal 1 and Terminal 2 with clear signage in multiple languages, so questions about direction are easy to answer.
-If you’re arriving from 台北車站 by rail, walking lets you stay in one location while planning the next step.
+There are two walking options connecting the terminals.
+The shorter route is a covered path within the secure area and takes about 15–20 minutes.
+The longer route loops around the concourse and is good if you want to browse or stretch your legs.
+Signage is clear in both languages.
+If you're arriving from 台北車站 by rail, walking lets you stay in one location while planning your next move.

 Free Shuttle Details

-The free inter-terminal shuttle runs between Terminal 1 and Terminal 2 with stops at each terminal’s main exits.
-It operates roughly every 8–12 minutes and covers the distance in about 7–10 minutes.
-Service hours span from early morning until late evening; check the airport map for exact times.
-No payment is required, and the shuttle is stroller-friendly, making it convenient for traveling with a baby.
-This option is popular for business travelers and those with tight times, and it provides a larger choice of transfer routes to fit your needs while traveling through taiwin’s airport complex.
+The free shuttle runs between Terminal 1 and Terminal 2, stopping at the main exits.
+It runs every 8–12 minutes and takes about 7–10 minutes.
+It runs from early morning until late evening; check the airport map for exact times.
+It's free, stroller-friendly, and popular with business travelers.
+It’s a great way to customize your transfer to fit your needs in Taipei.

 Taoyuan Airport MRT to Taipei City Centre: Route, Stops, and Travel Time

-From Terminal 1 or Terminal 2, board the Express train.
-The ride to Taipei Main Station is about 35–40 minutes, offering speed and comfort so you relax right away after landing.
+From Terminal 1 or Terminal 2, hop on the Express train.
+It takes about 35–40 minutes to Taipei Main Station, so you can relax right after landing.

-If you want a cheaper option or to see more of the route, the Commuter service makes several stops along the way and takes around 50–60 minutes.
-This case suits travellers with flexible schedules or destinations not directly on the fastest line.
+If you're on a budget or want to see more of the city, the Commuter service makes more stops and takes around 50–60 minutes.
+It’s better for travelers with flexible schedules or destinations not directly on the Express line.

-Where you go after Taipei Main Station depends on your needs.
-If you need a direct link to kuo-kuang services or other bus routes, you can still connect to buses outside the station area.
-Outside, signs guide you to the correct platform, and staff can help with a pickup or transfer.
+Where you go after Taipei Main Station depends on your plans.
+If you need a direct connection to Kuo-Kuang services or other bus routes, you can catch buses outside the station.
+Signs will guide you to the right platform, and staff can help with pickups or transfers.

 | Route | Stops (example) | Travel time | Notes |